KartikeyGangwar/Fluid-Dynamics-PINNs-Comparison/README.md

 # Physics-Informed Neural Networks for Fluid Dynamics
+Physics-Informed Neural Networks, a powerful framework originally pioneered by Maziar Raissi, Paris Perdikaris, and George Karniadakis in their seminal 2019 Journal of Computational Physics paper.
-A comparative study of Physics-Informed Neural Networks (PINNs) for solving 1-D Viscous Burgers' equation and incompressible Navier-Stokes 2-D equations.
+In this project we did a comparative study of Physics-Informed Neural Networks (PINNs) for solving 1-D Viscous Burgers' equation and incompressible Navier-Stokes 2-D equations for lid driven cavity conditions.
 Analyzing performance, convergence, and limitations.

 ## Currently In Progress
 This repository is under active development.